hugoferreira/advent-of-code-2018/README.md

 ## Why Javascript

 Because I hate it.
 I mean, EcmaScript is becoming decent.
 Typescript is becoming very decent.
-But there are terrible inconsistencies in the Javascript common libraries.
+But there are terrible inconsistencies in the Javascript common libraries and language semantics.
 Consider this:

 ```
 > '#2 3,4: 5x6'.match(/\d+/g)